 GeneCards Summary for DUSP10 Gene

 DUSP10 (Dual Specificity Phosphatase 10) is a Protein Coding gene.
 Diseases associated with DUSP10 include Shwartzman Phenomenon.
-Among its related pathways are RET signaling and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and MAPK signaling pathway.
 Gene Ontology (GO) annotations related to this gene include phosphatase activity and phosphoprotein phosphatase activity.
-An important paralog of this gene is DUSP7.
+An important paralog of this gene is SSH1.

 UniProtKB/Swiss-Prot Summary for DUSP10 Gene

 Protein phosphatase involved in the inactivation of MAP kinases.
 Has a specificity for the MAPK11/MAPK12/MAPK13/MAPK14 subfamily.
 It preferably dephosphorylates p38.